fredbusch98/masterarbeit/README.md

 Under `bht-cluster/deepseek-finetuning/` there is the `train_deepseek_distill.py` script which was used to finetune the Text2Gloss LLM.
 Here you can also find the `text2gloss.py` script which was deployed on the cluster to start inference of the finetuned Text2Gloss LLM to translate German sentences into gloss sequences for the initial part of the SLP pipeline.

 ### 5. Using the Gloss2Pose module
+0. If you want to skip the data collection and preprocessing steps but still test the Gloss2Pose model, you can simply download the [`gloss2pose_dictionary.json`](https://drive.google.com/file/d/1rd0UQKMvWefWksdAw8MifO6U9qEM5fZD/view?usp=sharing) from Google Drive and save it under `src/pipeline/resources/`!
 1. Under `src/pipeline/gloss-similarity` you need to execute `get_unique_glosses_from_dictionary.py` and then `build_gloss_embeddings.py` for the Gloss Matcher at the beginning of the Gloss2Pose module to work correctly.
 2. The resulting files: `gloss_embeddings.npz` and `gloss_to_idx.json` need to be placed under `src/pipeline/resources/` alongside the Gloss2Pose dictionary.